-In this case, JTI will need to reduce the duration of the course to the minimum duration required given the student's existing skills and knowledge, while
+In this case, JTI will need to reduce the duration of the course to the minimum duration required given the student's existing skills and knowledge, while maintaining a minimum of 20 scheduled course contact hours per week.

-- a crime committed against student, student witnessed a crime and this has impacted students study and is supported by police report or psychologists report - JTI has failed to record or calculate the grades accurately maintaining a minimum of 20 scheduled course contact hours per week. - 33.
-Before overseas students start their course, JTI written agreement must tell them: - the duration of their course and the modes of study (including campus locations and facilities) - that they must participate in scheduled classes in accordance with course timetables to make satisfactory course progress, and if they don't satisfactorily progress in their course, they will be in breach of a condition of their visa - that if they don't attend scheduled classes, you may need to reassess their course duration, and you may shorten their course duration - that ASQA may, at any time, require a training provider to policies implement and procedures to monitor minimum attendance requirements and if students don't meet these requirements, they will be in breach of a condition of their visa - That the Department of Home Affairs may cancel a student's visa if they fail to maintain their enrolment. - 34.
-If a student is not attending scheduled classes, in the first instance JTI should: - remind them that enrolment in a full-time registered course, which is a course with a minimum of 20 scheduled course contact hours, is a visa condition for overseas VET students remind them of scheduled class times
+- 33. Before overseas students start their course, JTI written agreement must tell them: - the duration of their course and the modes of study (including campus locations and facilities) - that they must participate in scheduled classes in accordance with course timetables to make satisfactory course progress, and if they don't satisfactorily progress in their course, they will be in breach of a condition of their visa

+- that if they don't attend scheduled classes, you may need to reassess their course duration, and you may shorten their course duration - that ASQA may, at any time, require a training provider to policies implement and procedures monitor to minimum attendance requirements and if students don't meet these requirements, they will be in breach of a condition of their visa - That the Department of Home Affairs may cancel a student's visa if they fail to maintain their enrolment.

+34. If a student is not attending scheduled classes, in the first instance JTI should:

+- remind them that enrolment in a full-time registered course, which is a course with a minimum of 20 scheduled course contact hours, is a visa condition for overseas VET students - b. remind them of scheduled class times advise them on their external appeal rights.